The Working Families Network

 - December 7th at the United Way of the Coastal Empire

 Professional development classes will take place in off-months but will not have a set time or date (to provide flexibility when recruiting instructors.)
+Our next opportunity will take place this fall.

 As part of the building capacity and innovative community strategies portion of our mission statement, we will aim to identify new funding sources that can be approached collectively.